So, you’re looking to implement an employee influencer program within your organization, and you want to know how you’ll measure its effectiveness.

 There should be one or two admin-related metrics, such as adoption rates and active users, but think primarily about what your company hopes to achieve from the initiative.
 Identify your main goals and set targets based on those.

-Here’s a helpful list of the metrics we deem to be detrimental in measuring the effectiveness and success of an employee influencer program:
+Here are the metrics we consider essential in measuring the success of an employee influencer program:

 One of the most effective ways of measuring success will be monitoring the percentage of your employees that sign up for the platform.